Niger: Colonial rule (1900–1958)

 During the Second World War, during which time mainland France was occupied by Nazi Germany, Charles de Gaulle issued the Brazzaville Declaration, declaring that the French colonial empire would be replaced post-war with a less centralised French Union.
 The French Union, which lasted from 1946 to 1958, conferred a limited form of French citizenship on the inhabitants of the colonies, with some decentralisation of power and limited participation in political life for local advisory assemblies.
-It was during this period that the Nigerien Progressive Party (Parti Progressiste Nigérien, or PPN, originally a branch of the African Democratic Rally, or Rassemblement Démocratique Africain – RDA) was formed under the leadership of former teacher Hamani Diori, as was the left-wing Mouvement Socialiste Africain-Sawaba (MSA), led by Djibo Bakary.
+It was during this period that the Nigerien Progressive Party (Parti Progressiste Nigérien, originally a branch of the African Democratic Rally, or Rassemblement Démocratique Africain) was formed under the leadership of former teacher Hamani Diori, as was the left-wing Mouvement Socialiste Africain-Sawaba (MSA), led by Djibo Bakary.
 Following the Overseas Reform Act (Loi Cadre) of 23 July 1956 and the establishment of the Fifth French Republic on 4 December 1958, Niger became an autonomous state within the French Community.
 On 18 December 1958, an autonomous Republic of Niger was officially created under the leadership of Hamani Diori.
 MSA was banned in 1959 for its perceived excessive anti-French stance.
-On 11 July 1960, Niger decided to leave the French Community and acquired full independence at midnight, local time, on 3 August 1960; Diori thus became the first president of the country.
+Niger left the French Community and acquired full independence on 3 August 1960; Diori thus became the first president of the country.

-Post-colonial (1960–)
+Post-colonial

 Diori years (1960–1974)

-President Hamani Diori and visiting German President Heinrich Lübke greet crowds on a state visit to Niamey, 1969.
+President Hamani Diori and visiting German president Heinrich Lübke greet crowds on a state visit to Niamey, 1969.
 Diori's single party rule was characterised by "good" relations with the West and a preoccupation with foreign affairs.

 For its first 14 years as an independent state, Niger was run by a single-party civilian regime under the presidency of Hamani Diori.
 The 1960s saw an expansion of the education system and some limited economic development and industrialisation.
 Links with France remained, with Diori allowing the development of French-led uranium mining in Arlit and supporting France in the Algerian War.
 Relations with other African states were mostly "positive", with the exception of Dahomey (Benin), owing to a border dispute.
 Niger remained a one-party state throughout this period, with Diori surviving a planned coup in 1963 and an assassination attempt in 1965; most of this activity was masterminded by Djibo Bakary's MSA-Sawaba group which had launched an abortive rebellion in 1964.
-In the 1970s, a combination of economic difficulties, droughts and accusations of rampant corruption and mismanagement of food supplies resulted in a coup d'état that overthrew the Diori regime.
+In the 1970s, a combination of economic difficulties, droughts and accusations of rampant corruption and mismanagement of food supplies resulted in a 1974 coup d'état that overthrew the Diori regime.